thezeroalpha/vim-schemer/README.md

 This plugin defines a much simpler language for writing colorschemes, and generates a Vim colorscheme file automatically, including all necessary boilerplate.

 It consists of:
-* a new filetype, with the extension '.schemer'
+* a new filetype, 'schemer', with the extension '.schemer'
+* a command, `SchemerGenerate`, to generate a '.vim' colorscheme file from a '.schemer' file (only accessible in files with the 'schemer' filetype)
-* an autocommand for the filetype, to generate and set the colorscheme automatically whenever a Schemer file is saved.
+* an autocommand for the Schemer filetype, to run `:SchemerGenerate` and switch to the colorscheme automatically, whenever a Schemer file is saved.
 Can be disabled by setting `g:schemer_no_autocmd`.
-* a command, `SchemerGenerate`, to convert a '.schemer' file into a '.vim' colorscheme file
-* two mappings:
+* two `<Plug>` mappings, with no default mapping:
     * `<Plug>SchemerSynstack` to echo the highlight groups of the word under the cursor
     * `<Plug>SchemerEdit` to open the '.schemer' file for the current colorscheme.
 Assumes the '.schemer' file is in ~/.vim/colors.